rackerlabs/docs-cloud-monitoring/api-docs/index.rst

 - **Monitoring from Multiple Datacenters**

-  Rackspace Monitoring allows you to simultaneously monitor the performance of different resources from multiple datacenters and provides a clear picture of overall system health.
+  Rackspace Monitoring enables you to simultaneously monitor the performance of different resources from multiple datacenters and provides a clear picture of overall system health.
 It includes tunable parameters to interpret mixed results which help you to create deliberate and accurate alerting policies.